byu-linux-association/ansible-workshop/README.md

 Then it will ask you which config to modify.
 Select the config for your user (the one under your home folder).

+Then hit connect in the bottom right corner.

 VS Code will now be connected to the container.

 ## Installing Ansible